 Plan Key Features Outline CEMP Provides background and overarching aims.
-Hosts the suite of plans listed in Table 1.
+Hosts the suite of plans listed in Table 1.1.
 Summarises relevant guidance followed.
-Construction Method Statement Project scope and programme detailed.
-Roles and responsibilities defined.
+Construction Project scope and programme detailed.
+Method Statement Roles and responsibilities defined.
 Health and safety procedures outlined.
 Design philosophy explained, which seeks to minimise environmental impacts at the design-stage.
 For example, by track route selection.
 Construction methodology outlined.
 Site Waste Management Plan Provides detail on the strategy to reduce, re-use and recycle waste generated on-site.
 Details waste storage methods.
 Details waste record-keeping and monitoring.
-Peat Management Plan There are localised areas of peat on-site.
-Peat impacts will be minimised through track route design.
+Peat There are localised areas of deep peat on-site.
+Management Plan Peat impacts will be minimised through track route design.
 Existing tracks will be used and peat will be avoided for new tracks where possible.
 Good practice measures for peat excavation, storage and reinstatement will be followed.
-Refer to Technical Appendix 8.1.
-Dust and Mud Management Plan Dust may be generated during dry conditions.
-Mud may be generated during wet conditions and during earthworks operations.
+Refer to Technical Appendix 8.3 (EIA Report, Volume 4).
+Dust and Mud Dust may be generated during dry conditions.
+Management Plan Mud may be generated during wet conditions and during earthworks operations.
 Dust and mud is unlikely to cause nuisance to the local community due to distance to receptors but could affect the vegetation and watercourses on-site.

-Plan Key Features Measures will be put in place to minimise the potential for dust and generation and to mitigate the effects of dust and mud.
+Measures will be put in place to minimise the potential for dust and generation and to mitigate the effects of dust and mud.
 Presence of dust and mud will be routinely monitored.

-Drainage Management Plan Drainage arrangements will need to be considered in contractor method statements for all work activities.
-Priority is to protect the Tweed Water catchment from pollution.
-The Site will be drained to existing lagoons where possible.
+Plan Key Features Drainage Management Plan Drainage arrangements will need to be considered in contractor method statements for all work activities.
+1 Idii Priority is to protect the River Oykel catchment from pollution.
+The site will be drained to existing lagoons where possible.
 SuDS principles will be incorporated in the design, which may include swales, ditches and settlement ponds.
 Water crossing methods discussed.
-Pollution Prevention Plan Sources of pollution and sensitive receptors defined.
-A range of good practice mitigation measures outlined.
+Pollution Sources of pollution and sensitive receptors defined.
+Prevention Plan A range of good practice mitigation measures outlined.
 Pollution Incident Plan included.
-Ground and Surface Water Monitoring Plan Details proposals for monitoring the ground and surface water quality during and after construction.
-Surface water sampling points proposed to enable effectiveness of pollution controls to be monitored.
-Surface water sampling methodology outlined.
+Ground and Details proposals for monitoring the ground and surface water quality during and after construction.
+Surface Water Monitoring - Surface water sampling points proposed to enable effectiveness of pollution controls to be monitored.
+Plan Surface water sampling methodology outlined.
 Groundwater levels will be monitored prior to construction in borehole standpipes installed following completion of the ground investigation.
-Forestry Waste Management Plan Details proposals for mimimising environmental impact of timber harvesting and extraction.
-Details the treatment of residual forestry waste - stumps and brash.
+Forestry Details proposals for mimimising environmental impact of timber harvesting and extraction.
+Waste Management Plan Details the treatment of residual forestry waste - stumps and brash.